clnsmth/PEP/peps/pep-1.md

 Adopting this proposal may require adjustments to some EDI applications and processes:

 1. **Data Package Best Practices:** Integrate this practice into existing best practices, outlining its usage to inform data submitters and curators.
+Note, while Schema.org isn't a formal standard in the strictest sense (it's more like a widely adopted and community-driven schema vocabulary), it functions similarly due to its:

+   1. Collaborative Development: Major search engines and organizations collaborate on its development.
+   2. Widespread Adoption: It's the most widely used schema vocabulary for structured data on the web.
+   3. Alignment with Semantic Web Principles: It promotes interoperability and machine-readable data.

 2. **ezEML Annotation:** Develop a feature enabling the declaration of this annotation within data package metadata for user convenience.